thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

 * Build up leverage, something that is hard to be done by someone else but you.
 * Build network.
 The best way is to help people as much as you can.
 * Equity.
 * Internally driven.
 Work to impress yourself, not others.
 Work in areas that are important to you.

+# Some other wisdom
+* Know and focus on what you want to do, e.g., [this pipeline](https://thanhnguyentang.github.io/blogs/paper_structures) :
+> Vague idea $\rightarrow$ Intuition (or mental experiment) $\rightarrow$ Simple analytical example $\rightarrow$ Theorem and scale it in practice.
+* Minimize the time on what is NOT in the main components of the pipeline, e.g., do not re-invent the wheel.
+* Before delving into details, take some good time to ask: Is this one really neccessary for working out my idea?
+Can I minimize the time more and focus more on the actual components in the pipeline?